tensor2023/Awesome-Computational-Imaging/_sources/chapters/Chapter03_FourierFeatures/Chapter03_FourierFeatures.md

 Here, $\mathbf{v} \in \mathbb{R}^d$ is the input coordinate, and each $\mathbf{b}_i \in \mathbb{R}^d$ is a randomly sampled frequency vector from a Gaussian distribution.
 The function $\gamma(\mathbf{v})$ maps $\mathbf{v}$ into a $2m$-dimensional space using sinusoidal components.

-As for kernel approximation, a classic example of a kernel is the **Gaussian kernel**, which can be thought of as a smooth, blurry function: the closer two inputs are, the more similar they are treated.
+As for kernel approximation, a classic example of a kernel is the Gaussian kernel, which can be thought of as a smooth, blurry function: the closer two inputs are, the more similar they are treated.
 This "blurring" effect encodes locality, allowing the model to emphasize nearby relationships while gradually ignoring distant ones.
 To efficiently approximate such kernels, the paper adopts Random Fourier Features (RFF).
 RFF is a method for mapping inputs into a feature space where the inner product approximates a shift-invariant kernel function, like the Gaussian.
 By sampling random frequencies from a specific distribution and applying sine and cosine functions, RFF enables the network to capture both low and high-frequency patterns without requiring expensive kernel matrix computations.

 <a href="https://colab.research.google.com/github/tancik/fourier-feature-networks/blob/master/Demo.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

-# Demo
+# Code Reproduction with Explanation: Train and Test

 ```python